-The Audit Committee has appointed Grant Thornton LLP as the Company's independent registered public accounting firm to perform the audit of the Company's financial statements for 2009.
-Grant Thornton was also the Company's independent registered public accounting firm for the year ended December 31, 2008.
+The Audit Committee has recommended and the Board of Directors subsequently approved the appointment of Grant Thornton LLP as the Company's independent registered public accounting firm to perform the audit of the Company's financial statements for 2010.
+Grant Thornton was also the Company's independent registered public accounting firm for the year ended December 31, 2009.

 The Board is asking shareholders to approve the appointment of Grant Thornton, although ratification is not required by law or by the Company's bylaws.
 The Board is submitting the appointment of Grant Thornton for approval as a matter of good corporate practice.
-Whether shareholders approve the appointment or not, the Audit Committee, in its discretion, may select an independent registered public accounting firm at any time during the year if it determines that to do so would be in the best interest of the Company and its shareholders.
+Whether shareholders approve the appointment or not, the Board of Directors, in its discretion, may select an independent registered public accounting firm at any time during the year if it determines that to do so would be in the best interest of the Company and its shareholders.
 There is additional information about Grant Thornton under the heading "Information About Audit Fees and Audit Services," below.